 Saturday night Fever!
 Cabaret from 8pm with Crystal d’Canter followed by @shania_pain69 at 9pm then @missmoppe finishing off the night at 10:30 ? #dragqueens #cabaret #cabaretshow #lgbt #lgbtq #gay #gaymen #gaybar #gayguy #gaybear #gaysofinstagram #gaystagram #gaybeard #gaylife #gaylondon #gayeurope #gaylove #gayboy #london #soho #camp #entertainment #singer #singing #singalong #saturday #saturdaynight

 Yes, things have gotten better over time, but one is not to forget history in order to not repeat it.
-That’s why the Public Transport Museum of London has a separate LGBTQ collection containing all kinds of pins, posters, and even the famous rainbow-colored zebra.
+That’s why the Public Transport Museum of London has a separate LGBTQ+ collection.

 View this post on Instagram

 Paint the town in the colours of the Tube at our next Friday Late: Colour!
 Join us on 9 September for arts and crafts, talks, scavenger hunts and cocktails in the Museum.
 Adults only.
 Tickets cost £12 (£10 for concessions) and can be purchased at www.ltmuseum.co.uk/fridaylates #roundel #fridaylate #museum #londontransport #londonunderground #london #thingstodo

 And my Favorite… Chiswick House, I’ve found a unique sense of community and history that intertwines with my identity in ways I hadn’t anticipated as being part of LBTQ+ Community.

 My initial attraction to Chiswick House was its peaceful escape from the hustle of city life.
 However, what captivated me more deeply was discovering its inclusive workshops tailored to the LGBTQ+ community.
 It has a fantastic collaboration with The Wild Mind Project.